Hello, my name is Sarah Noble-Jones and I am an experienced person-centered counsellor offering sessions both in person

 Do you have a particular issue you wish to address or a decision you are struggling with that feels overwhelming and you want some help in finding clarity about?

-Perhaps you need help in looking at long-standing issues or traumas, or to make sense of painful events or losses whether in your current life or earlier in life.
+Perhaps you need help in looking at long-standing issues or traumas, or to make sense of painful events or losses whether currently or earlier in life.

 You may be looking for help in how to manage in relationships, which just don’t seem to be working.
 Or perhaps to understand why you behave in certain ways that don’t seem helpful to leading the life you want?

 Sometimes any of us simply need extra support to get through a difficult time.

 What I offer is a non-judgmental and confidential space in which we can effectively work with whatever you bring.
 Each person is unique and we work collaboratively in the best way to serve you.

 Even when you feel bleak and helpless, you don’t have to struggle alone.
 Recognising when you need help and asking for it isn’t weakness, it can be a strength to reach out and offer yourself hope.
 Having someone to share these thoughts with can be a real first step towards change.